-How Easter Came to Include an Edible Bunny
+Easter (and How It Came to Include an Edible Bunny)

 Cocoa Improves Our Physical and Emotional Health

-I make a conscious effort to consume a nutritionally balanced diet that includes the macronutrients and vitamins required to function well, but I consider my true food groups to be bread, cheese, wine, and chocolate.
-As we have all been taught, we are supposed to include all food groups in our daily diet: protein, vegetables, carbohydrates, etc. Therefore, it is perfectly reasonable to expect chocolate (one of my food groups) to be a part of my daily diet.
+Let’s discuss why chocolate should be more than just a seasonal indulgence.
+While I make a conscious effort to consume a nutritionally balanced diet that includes the macronutrients and vitamins required to function well, I consider my true food groups to be bread, cheese, wine, and chocolate.
+There is evidence to support at least the last of these as a valid inclusion.
 This may sound like a whimsy but science is clear on chocolate’s many physical and psychological benefits.

 Pay Attention to Ingredients and Cocoa Concentration